 But castles also had a domestic side.
 They were residences of the barons, earls, and monarchs who ruled in medieval society.
 They were decorated with rich tapestries as seen at Chateau d’Angers in France, the scene of magnificent feasts, and wrapped up in symbolism.
 The Earl of Cornwall built a castle at Tintagel because the place was linked to Arthurian legend.

 Personalities are intricately linked to the story of each castle, not always those who owned them.
-Wressle Castle was built in the 1390s by Thomas Percy.
+Thomas Percy built Wressle Castle in the 1390s.
 The Percy family was a powerful dynasty in northern England and Wressle was a fortress-palace within carefully constructed garden.
 Designed by John Lewyn, one of the leading architects of late 14th-century England, the castle had only recently been completed when the fortunes of the Percy family took a turn for the worse.

 In 1403 Harry Hotspur, Thomas’ nephew, rebelled against King Henry IV with a string of grievances.
 Thomas joined the rebellion which was eventually defeated the battle of Shrewsbury.
 Thomas was captured and executed for his role and the Crown took control of Wressle Castle.